Isle of Dogs (film): Critical response

-Richard Roeper of the Chicago Sun-Times gave the film three and a half stars out of four, praising it for taking risks, and saying: "It's smart and different and sometimes deliberately odd and really funny—rarely in a laugh-out-loud way, more in a smile-and-nod-I-get-the-joke kind of way."
+Richard Roeper of the Chicago Sun-Times gave the film three-and-a-half stars out of four, praising it for taking risks, and saying, "It's smart and different and sometimes deliberately odd and really funny; rarely in a laugh-out-loud way, more in a smile-and-nod-I-get-the-joke kind of way."

 Portrayal of Japanese culture

-Some critics have argued that the film is an example of racial stereotyping and cultural appropriation, and that one of its characters aligns with the trope of the "white savior".
+Some critics have argued that the film is an example of racial stereotyping and cultural appropriation.
 The Japanese characters speak unsubtitled Japanese, with their dialogue instead being translated by an interpreter or a machine.
 Justin Chang of the Los Angeles Times wrote, "It's in the director's handling of the story's human factor that his sensitivity falters, and the weakness for racial stereotyping that has sometimes marred his work comes to the fore ...
-Much of the Japanese dialogue has been pared down to simple statements that non-speakers can figure out based on context and facial expressions".
-Angie Han, writing in Mashable, calls the American exchange student character Tracy a "classic example of the 'white savior' archetype—the well-meaning white hero who arrives in a foreign land and saves its people from themselves".
+Much of the Japanese dialogue has been pared down to simple statements that non-speakers can figure out based on context and facial expressions."
+Angie Han, writing in Mashable, cites the American exchange student character Tracy as a "classic example of the 'white savior' archetype—the well-meaning white hero who arrives in a foreign land and saves its people from themselves."

-While this critique had created some furor on the film's release, Chang has said that his review had been taken out of context and turned into a "battle cry" on Twitter, adding, "I wasn't offended; nor was I looking to be offended".
-Another Japanese-American perspective was provided by Emily Yoshida, writing in New York magazine, that these concerns had been "seen before in debates about Asian culture as reflected by Western culture—perspectives can vary wildly between Asian-Americans and immigrated Asians, and what feels like tribute to some feels like opportunism to others".
+While this critique had created some furor on the film's release, Chang has said that his review had been taken out of context and turned into a "battle cry" on Twitter, adding, "I wasn't offended, nor was I looking to be offended."
+A Japanese-American perspective was provided by Emily Yoshida, writing in New York magazine, that these concerns had been "seen before in debates about Asian culture as reflected by Western culture—perspectives can vary wildly between Asian-Americans and immigrated Asians, and what feels like tribute to some feels like opportunism to others."

 Writing for BuzzFeed, Alison Willmore found "no overt malicious intent to Isle of Dogs' cultural tourism, but it's marked by a hodgepodge of references that an American like Anderson might cough up if pressed to free associate about Japan—taiko drummers, anime, Hokusai, sumo, kabuki, haiku, cherry blossoms, and a mushroom cloud (!). ...
 This all has more to do with the ... insides of Anderson's brain than it does any actual place.
-It's Japan purely as an aesthetic—and another piece of art that treats the East not as a living, breathing half of the planet but as a mirror for the Western imagination".
-She continued, "in the wake of Isle of Dogs' opening weekend, there were multiple headlines wondering whether the film was an act of appropriation or homage.
-But the question is rhetorical—the two aren't mutually exclusive, and the former is not automatically off the table just because the creator's intent was the latter".
+It's Japan purely as an aesthetic, and another piece of art that treats the East not as a living, breathing half of the planet, but as a mirror for the Western imagination."
+She continued, "In the wake of Isle of Dogs' opening weekend, there were multiple headlines wondering whether the film was an act of appropriation or homage.
+But the question is rhetorical; the two aren't mutually exclusive, and the former is not automatically off the table just because the creator's intent was the latter."